kyma-project/istio/docs/user/tutorials/01-20-expose-httbin-gateway-api.md

-# Exposing a Workload Using Gateway API
+# Expose Workloads Using Gateway API

 Use [Gateway API](https://gateway-api.sigs.k8s.io/) to expose a workload.

 > [!WARNING]
 > Exposing an unsecured workload to the outside world is a potential security vulnerability, so tread carefully.
-If you want to use this example in production environment, make sure to secure your workload.
+If you want to use this example in a production environment, make sure to secure your workload.

 ## Prerequisites